chumbalayaa/FantasyDraft/README.md

 wait to draft them, or is their value so high that I should draft them soon?".
 For example, Tight Ends are not usually Fantasy goliaths, but Jimmy Graham is just so much better than every other tight end, that he will usually make the top 10 no matter what.
+FPI does not factor in outside statistics and is solely a measure of both the individual potential of a player and that entire potential of that position in Fantasy Football.